 We reviewed the Company's calculation of its ARO, and verified the correct valuation of the principal components of the provision in accordance with FASB ASC 410-20.
 To audit the ARO liability, our procedures included evaluating the methodology used, and testing the significant assumptions in the ARO calculations.
-We compared assumptions including the credit-adjusted risk-free rate, and inflation rate to current market data.
-In addition, to assess the estimates of disturbed acreage, timing of reclamation activities and reclamation costs, we verified consistency between timing of reclamation activities and projected mine life, considered the appropriateness of the estimated costs based on mine type, compared anticipated costs to recent reclamation expenditures, and recalculated management's estimate.
+We held discussions and assessed the qualifications of management's expert who prepares the estimates, and obtained corroborating information with regards to the nature, timing, and amount of the anticipated cash outflows.
+We also compared assumptions including the credit-adjusted risk-free rate, and inflation rate to current market data.
+Finally we performed recalculation to verify the accuracy of the estimate.